What is an intrauterine device (IUD)?

 How many women become pregnant with an IUD?

 Fewer than 1 woman out of 100 becomes pregnant in the first year of using IUDs (with typical use).
-Most IUDs are long-acting, are reversible, and can be used by women of all ages, including adolescents, and by parous and nulliparous women.
-IUDs do not protect against STDs; consistent and correct use of male latex condoms reduces the risk for STDs, including HIV.
+Most IUDs are long-acting, are reversible, and can be used by women of all ages, including adolescents, whether they have ever had children or not.